The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 Driving time: 1 hour and 40 minutes (90 km/56 miles) from Täsch to Grimselpass

 You will follow the Grimselpass, one of the most scenic roads that you’ll encounter during this 2 week Switzerland road trip itinerary.
-The elevated route sits at 2,164 meters (7,100 feet) above sea level and is one of the highest altitude paved roads in Europe.
+The elevated route sits at 2,164 meters (7,100 feet) above sea level and is one of the highest-altitude paved roads in Europe.

 Connecting the cantons of Bern and Valais, it is a showcase of wilderness that includes granite rocks, lakes, and power plants.

-The full pass is 38 km (24 miles) and it is usually only accessible during late spring until October.
+The full pass is 38 km (24 miles) and it is usually only accessible from late spring until October.
 You can park up by Totensee to break up the journey and appreciate the scenery before turning around and heading back towards Furkapass.

 Drive through the whole Grimselpass means you’ll need to take a bit of a detour so feel free to pass on it if you’d rather save some time.